josephawallace/ethereum-tx-builder/README.md

 ### Nonce

 To avoid the same transaction being propagated through the network, a nonce is included in the transaction's data.
 The nonce is an attribute associated with an account; it begins at zero and is incremented by one for each of the account's transactions that is *confirmed* on the blockchain.
-This way raw transaction hexes are unique.
-You, or anyone else, cannot try to send the same transaction twice.
+This way, raw transaction hexes are unique.
+Transactions are eligible to be confirmed if the nonce is agreed to correctly reflect the number of transactions sent by the account.
+So if I send two identical transactions with the same nonce, only one will be accepted, hence protecting against double spending.

+### Chain ID

+Without a chain ID, valid transactions created on any of the Ethereum testnets would also be considered valid on mainnet, allowing someone to spend "fake" funds in an actually consequential way.
+Similarly to how the nonce makes each transaction from an account unique, the chain ID makes each transaction on a specific chain from an account unique as well--protecting against relay attacks.